sporeservantpub/sporeservant.com/_posts/2018-05-07-cr1-vs-cr2-monsters.markdown

 #### A Minor in CR2 Creature Design Philosophy

-I'm not 100% sure what WotC's intentions were here in their design, but my bet is that they want a high likelihood of the player characters to have at least 1 party member drop to 0 in combat, allowing for party members who want to take on the healer role to be able to do so.
+I'm not 100% sure what WotC's intentions were here in their design, but my bet is that they want a high likelihood of the player characters to have at least one party member drop to 0 in combat, allowing for party members who want to take on the healer role to be able to do so.

-Additionally, I think designers of 5th Edition are well aware that if they want the monsters to gain an advantage in combat, they need to reduce the number of actions the party takes in comparison to the number of actions the monster takes (known as Action Economy).
+Additionally, I think designers of 5th edition are well aware that if they want the monsters to gain an advantage in combat, they need to reduce the number of actions the party takes in comparison to the number of actions the monster takes (known as Action Economy).
 Once the fighter is down, the Quaggoth, in round 2, could theoretically take down 2 more squishy characters and leave room for that moment where the rogue, monk, ranger, or cleric ends up the hero of the battle.

 ### Conclusion